Acoustic sensing, computing and processing

 The above graph represents the audio-system architecture and the three main functionalities of the Acoustic Processing Server prototype deliverable for the WP3:

-Project partners Fraunhofer and IMMS provide extensive knowledge in the field of acoustic sound pick-up and processing, e.g. concerning noise reduction and acoustic source localization and general signal enhancement and signal de-reverberation / Listening Room Compensation (LRC).
+Project partners Fraunhofer and IMMS provided extensive knowledge in the field of acoustic sound pick-up and processing, e.g. concerning noise reduction and acoustic source localization and general signal enhancement and signal de-reverberation / Listening Room Compensation (LRC).

 Project partner IMMS is specialized in design and implementation of optimized embedded signal processing systems with a special focus on open source software platforms.Optimized, energy-efficient and networked sensing systems were realized in several projects including audio and building automation applications.